elringus/sprite-glow/README.md

 ### Why the glow doesn't appear?
 Make sure:

-* A bloom post-processing effect is enabled (you can use any, eg [Unity Post Processing Stack](https://docs.unity3d.com/Manual/PostProcessing-Bloom.html))
+* A bloom post-processing effect is enabled (you can use any, eg [the one from Unity's PPS](https://docs.unity3d.com/Manual/PostProcessing-Bloom.html))

 * HDR is enabled for target platform and tier (Edit > Project Settings > Graphics):